 What to do if you wake up in the middle of the night with a stuffy nose

-Almost nothing is more frustrating than waking up in the middle of the night with a stuffy nose (from a cold or nasal allergies).
-Not only does it make falling back asleep difficult but taking a nighttime nasal congestion medicine at two or three in the morning may result in some real sleepiness the next day!
+Almost nothing is more frustrating than waking up in the middle of the night congested (from a cold or nasal allergies).
+Not only does it make falling back asleep difficult but taking a nighttime nasal congestion medicine at two or three in the morning (interrupting your sleep!) may result in some real sleepiness the next day!

 If you’re looking for some remedies to help ease nasal congestion that are drug-free and won’t result in you feeling like a zombie at work the next morning, check out the tips below.
 And remember, if your nasal congestion is more than just occasional, you may want to talk with your doctor about possible causes and solutions!